-OK, so last week we did a Tuesday Photography Tips and Tricks on gear that we use to get reception shots.
+OK, so last week we did a post on gear that we use to get reception shots.
 You know, all of those little details at a reception when there is not any light on the cake or table settings AND there is no place to bounce light off of.
 So, today we are going to explain how we balance the light so that we get just the right amount of flash vs ambient light in the shot, get it every single time and do it REALLY fast!

 Here we go!